-Collectively, the Farm Bureau at the national, state and local levels work to keep farmers informed about regulations and changes in the industry.
+Collectively, the Farm Bureau at the national, state and local levels works to keep farmers informed about regulations and changes in the industry.
 They also provide resources for financial planning and risk management.
-Overall, the Farm Bureau represents the voice of the farmer in both federal government policies and in mainstream conversations about food production.
+Overall, the Farm Bureau represents the voice of the farmer in federal government policies and in mainstream conversations about food production.

 When it comes to the production and consumption of food, farmers and consumers have a symbiotic relationship.
 Farmers depend on consumers for their livelihood, while consumers rely on farmers for nourishment.
 Because of this relationship, it is important for both parties to have access to resources that can improve their well-being.

 For farmers, this type of support may include education about sustainable agricultural practices, access to financing and loans, or even help navigating regulations and policies.

 How does the Farm Bureau help within communities?

 The Farm Bureau is an important organization for farmers, but it also helps in communities across the country.

 You may not realize it, but this organization supports local communities across the country in lots of different ways.
 Below we highlight just three of the amazing programs supported by the Farm Bureau.

 California Bountiful TV and magazine connects its readers with the food on their plates as well as with the farmers and ranchers who grow and raise it and the lifestyles that make California bountiful.